Deci-AI/super-gradients/documentation/source/PoseEstimation.md

 There are several well-known datasets for pose estimation: COCO, MPII Human Pose, Hands in the Wild, CrowdPose, etc.
-SuperGradients provide ready-to-use dataloaders for the COCO dataset [COCOKeypointsDataset](https://docs.deci.ai/super-gradients/docstring/training/datasets/#training.datasets.pose_estimation_datasets.coco_keypoints.COCOKeypointsDataset) and more general `KeypointsDataset` implementation that you can subclass from for your specific dataset format.
+SuperGradients provide ready-to-use dataloaders for the COCO dataset [COCOKeypointsDataset](https://docs.deci.ai/super-gradients/docstring/training/datasets/#training.datasets.pose_estimation_datasets.coco_keypoints.COCOKeypointsDataset) and more general `BaseKeypointsDataset` implementation that you can subclass from for your specific dataset format.

 ### Target generators